timsong-cpp/papers/2259_repairing_input_range_adaptors/repair_adaptors.md

 ---

 # Abstract
-This paper proposes a fix for several issues with `iterator_category` for range and iterator adaptors.
+This paper proposes fixes for several issues with `iterator_category` for range and iterator adaptors.
 This resolves [@LWG3283], [@LWG3289], and [@LWG3408].

-# The problem
+# The problem with `iterator_category`

 This code does not compile: